This isn’t so much a book review as a library review – this woman has written alot and it’s all very good. Where do I start?

 If you want a taste of Brene Brown’s honesty- here is her TED talk on The Power of Vulnerablity which went along way to making her as well known as she is.

 I quoted from ‘The Gifts of Imperfection’ a couple of times in some recents talks I gave telling my own story of vulnerablity and growth.
 Thank you Activate Women from the Authentic 18 conference who responded so generously and encouragingly to these talks.
 I have now put these links on the Mindfulness and Meditation page of this blog for anyone who would like to hear them.
 After I spoke one of the stall holders made me a personalised wall hanging:

 (Thank you Becky, here is her website: http://www.pebblecrafts.co.uk )

 The quote is from Brené Brown, the Hebrew word is my tatoo (see Tattoo or not Tattoo?).
 It means ‘Beloved’, I claimed it as my label 5 years ago and had it tatooed on my back.
 Really believing that word about myself is SO much harder than having a tattoo done!
-(It’s all in the Session 2 talk on itunes) but I finish with one final Brené Brown quote:
+(It’s all in this blog post Being a Beloved Person) but I finish with one final Brené Brown quote: